 The section from Bridgnorth to Hampton Loade was opened for public passenger services in May 1970 and the remainder of the purchase price was paid shortly afterwards.

 Following the closure of Alveley Colliery in 1969, and cessation of Bewdley passenger services in 1970, a campaign was mounted to raise a further £110,000. £74,000 was spent on purchasing the railway from Alveley through Bewdley to Foley Park, near Kidderminster, where an end-on connection was made with British Railways.
 Spearheaded by the late Sir Gerald Nabarro MP, the fund raising was successful, and after a huge effort by the Severn Valley Railway's engineering volunteers, the line was reopened, at first to Highley in April 1974, and one month later to Bewdley.

 The 2 mile section from Bewdley to Foley Park, though bought by the Severn Valley Railway in 1974, was for a decade only used on special occasions, mainly by steam trains on Enthusiasts Weekends, by British Railways diesel units on peak Saturdays and Bank Holidays, and by British Railways diesel locomotive hauled excursions.

-Now three Companies make up the present Severn Valley Railway - Severn Valley Railway (Holdings) PLC owns the line, The Severn Valley Railway Co Ltd is our membership arm which provides the largely volunteer staff to operate the line and, incorporated in 2012, Severn Valley Railway Charitable Trust Ltd who raise funds for the long-term preservation of the rolling stock owned by the line.
+Now three Companies make up the present Severn Valley Railway - Severn Valley Railway (Holdings) PLC owns the line, The Severn Valley Railway Co Ltd is our membership arm which provides the largely volunteer staff to operate the line and Severn Valley Railway Charitable Trust Ltd who raise funds for the long-term preservation of the rolling stock owned by the line.

 The construction of a boiler repair shop at Bridgnorth ensured that the necessary facilities were available for major locomotive restoration and, at Bewdley and Kidderminster carriage restoration, maintenance and repair facilities were set up.